Symplectic higher Auslander correspondence for type A: Introduction

 for a tuple $(n_1,\dots,n_d)$ of positive integers.
-A complex-valued holomorphic function on $\C^d$ with an isolated singularity at the origin is said to be a \emph{Brieskorn-Pham singularity} if its germ is equivalent to some Brieskorn-Pham polynomial.
-Brieskorn-Pham singularities have been extensively studied (\cite{Pham, Milnor68, SebastianiThom, Gabrielov73, FU09, FU11}).
+A complex-valued holomorphic function on $\C^d$ with an isolated singularity at the origin is said to be a \emph{Brieskorn--Pham singularity} if its germ is equivalent to some Brieskorn--Pham polynomial.

-A natural invariant of an isolated hypersurface singularity $f$ is the derived Fukaya-Seidel category $\F(f)$ constructed in \cite[Chapter~3]{SeidelBk}.
-The Fukaya-Seidel category of a Brieskorn-Pham singularity is well-understood (\cite[Theorem~1.1]{FU11}); we adapt the known constructions to our setting in Section~\ref{sec:FukBP}, and use a Sebastiani-Thom-type technique to re-prove the following.
+A natural invariant of any isolated hypersurface singularity $f$ is the derived Fukaya--Seidel category $\F(f)$ constructed in \cite[Chapter~3]{SeidelBk}.
+The Fukaya\textendash Seidel category of a Brieskorn\textendash Pham singularity is well-understood \cite[Theorem~1.1]{FU11}; we adapt the known construction due to Futaki\textendash Ueda, and use a Sebastiani\textendash Thom-type technique to re-prove the following.